U.S. flag

 601573ENHANCER OF ZESTE 2 POLYCOMB REPRESSIVE COMPLEX 2 SUBUNIT; EZH2

-• If parental samples are not available, missense and truncating variants should be interpreted with caution.
-Based on a small number of cases, current data (in which distribution of EZH2 variants in cases vs controls, conservation of the SET domain [see Normal gene product] residues, and critical function of the SET domain in mediating histone methyltransferase activity were analyzed) suggest that SET domain missense variants are likely pathogenic.
-In addition, the few truncating variants that have been identified are all located in the final exon after the SET domain, although further studies are required to clarify the mechanism by which these variants cause overgrowth.
+EZH2-specific laboratory technical considerations.
+Based on a small number of cases, current data (in which the distribution of EZH2 variants in cases vs controls, conservation of the SET domain residues, and critical function of the SET domain in mediating histone methyltransferase activity were analyzed) suggest that SET domain missense variants are likely pathogenic.

 NP_004447.2